How “Ghosting" Employers Can Ruin Your Professional Reputation in Biopharma

 Keith Station, director of business relations at Heartforce Solutions, said that workers are especially likely to ghost employers who offer low-paying service positions to move onto something offering more.

-The consequences of "ghosting"
+The Consequences of "Ghosting"

 Because it’s so far-fetched for many to believe that any professional would simply stop all communication for no reason, their first concern is that something must be wrong.
 So, once they realize that all is well and they’re simply being cut off, that sense of worry quickly turns to anger.

-For one, you never know who you will end up working with in the future, who you’ll be sharing a panel with at your next conference, or who will be sitting across from you at the interview table.
+For one, you never know who you will end up working with in the future, who you’ll be sharing a panel with at your next conference or who will be sitting across from you at the interview table.
 If it’s someone you’ve “ghosted,” you’re in for a rocky, awkward conversation.

 And remember, people talk.
-The sciences can be a rather small world, especially if you remain in one field, so this type of faux pas can easily come back to haunt you in the future.
+The life sciences can be a rather small world, especially if you remain in one field, so this type of faux pas can easily come back to haunt you in the future.
 It’s likely that whoever you’ve “ghosted” will share the experience with others, and word about your unprofessionalism will get around pretty quickly.

 Some job candidates may fear conflict or not understand the right way to decline an offer or quit a job.
-So, rather than risk an uncomfortable conversation that they don’t know how to approach, they simply stop showing up altogether and hope that it just ‘goes away.’
+So, rather than risk an uncomfortable conversation that they don’t know how to approach, they simply stop showing up altogether.

 Instead of simply avoiding a potentially negative conversation, job candidates and employees should learn how to say “no” gracefully in a way that doesn’t burn any bridges and leaves their professional reputation intact yet clearly gets their point of view across.
 Similarly, if you’re unhappy in your current job, understanding how to walk away without creating a scene or causing further damage to your professional reputation or relationships is a valuable skill that everyone should master.